interaktivgmbh/plone-webp-converter/README.md

 - `File`
 - `Document`

-and checks the following fields on those objects:
+The script checks these fields:

 - `image`
 - `event_image`